jamalrob/crystal-world/README.md

 - Edit articles in Markdown, with instant previews
 - CRUD for articles, authors, pages, customization, and settings
 - Cloud API-based image management for CMS
-- Choose from two separate modes of operation:
-  - File-based (Markdown files with frontmatter)
-  - Or data-based (SQLite3 database)

 ### Screenshots